ClericPy/zipapps/README.md

    1. `-u / --unzip`
       1. choose the files/folders to unzip while running,
       2. multiple names can be splited by the ",", like `bottle,dir_name`, this arg support `*` for `glob` usage,
-      3. if you are not sure what to unzip, use `*` for all,
+      3. if you are not sure which to unzip, use `*` for all,
       4. the files/folders will not be unzipped duplicately if there is an old cache contains the same `_zip_time_` file.

 ## Scene-3: Package the main package with the `requirements.txt`